Damilola1200/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-script that encodes and decodes tesxt using the rot13 encyption
+script that prints every other line from the input, starting with the first line